 ¿Dónde está Juana?

 Native Spanish-speakers Andrés and Christina of 123 Andrés explore our hemisphere in Spanish and English, as well as ASL.
 Our friend Juana is missing, and our only clue is that she’s somewhere in the Americas.
-Equipped with a giant map and several musical instruments, our search takes us on a trip learning about geography, culture, and language.
-With upper-elementary Andrés and Christina share their immigration stories, creating connections with real-life experiences.
+Equipped with a giant map and several musical instruments, the audience embarks on a search for Juana, learning about geography, culture, and language.
 Students are engaged by creating rhythms, call-and-response, and small and full-body movements.
+In addition, Andrés and Christina share their immigration stories with upper elementary audiences, creating connections for students with real-life experiences.
 Can be performed fully in Spanish or bilingually.

 Price & Info